-The Draconid meteor shower 2024: How to watch
+The Leonid meteor shower 2024: How to watch

-There will be a crescent Moon in the night sky during the peak of the 2024 Draconids, which should make the shower relatively easy to view.
-The shower will also be present, though less active, during the few days before and after peak.
+The shower will also be present, though less active, during the few weeks before and after peak.

-Where can I watch the Draconid meteor shower?
+Where can I watch the Leonid meteor shower?

-The Draconids are most visible to skywatchers in the Northern Hemisphere, but can also be spotted in the Southern Hemisphere close to the equator.
-Meteors will appear to come from the area of the constellation Draco, which will be high overhead in the early evening.
+The Leonids are visible to skywatchers in both the Northern and Southern Hemispheres, though visibility will be somewhat better from the Northern Hemisphere.
+Meteors will appear to come from the area of the constellation Leo, which rises in the east in the hours after midnight during November.
 Meteors will streak out from this area in all directions.

 The best way to watch a meteor shower is from a dark sky site, so it helps to get away from city lights as much as you can.
 Skywatchers should go to the darkest place they can, let their eyes adjust, and look overhead — but avoid staring directly at the Moon.